 Who’s in It?

 In an “abundance of caution” due to the spreading COVID-19 concerns, the film’s Australian production temporarily halted.
-Shang-Chi and the Legend of the Ten Rings‘ current release date is May 7, 2021.
+However, during Disney’s Investor Day presentation in December 2020, Kevin Feige announced production is complete.
+Shang-Chi and the Legend of the Ten Rings‘ release date is September 3, 2021.